 Shop Travel Water Bottles ↓

+Our third long-haul flight tips and tricks is dressing comfortable and in layers!
 This may seem like a no brainer but flying a long haul flight in comfortable clothes is a game changer.
-I always fly in the same style of outfit and I’m not the only one who thinks its the most comfortable because I see many ladies in the same style flying outfits as me.
+I always fly in the same style of outfit and I’m not the only one who thinks it’s the most comfortable because I see many ladies in the same style flying outfits as me.

-I always pick yoga pants with a large comfortable waist band, specifically the align Lululemon pant, it’s the best yoga pant out there.
-I love traveling with my jean jacket because it has inside pockets which makes it convenient to hold a phone in one pocket and easy access for your passport and boarding pass so you don’t have to dig around in your bag to find your travel documents.
+Lastly, I travel with my jean jacket because it has inside pockets which makes it convenient to hold your passport and boarding pass so you don’t have to dig around in your bag to find your travel documents.

 Shop My Travel Outfit ↓